Narfinsel/Sunray-Seo/README.md

   <li>List link-target pages (guest-posts for one of the blogs, and guest-post contains backlinks to your own site), pertaining to a major link building campaign. </li>
   <li>List all the existing link-building campaigns, irrespective to which blog they belong. </li>
   <li>Create/ Add /Remove / Modify link-building campaigns.
 A link building campaign asssociates a personal webpage (Article) with a guest-post (link-target, webpage on a blog).
 The aim is to get a backlink from the guest-post, to my own article.</li>
+  <li>Edit link-target DA/PA (google search algo metrics) and completion status for your campaign. </li>
+  <li>Create/ Add /Remove / Modify guest-post options.
+This only involves a title and a link. </li>
+  <li>List link building-campaigns, or guest-post to link-target associations.
+View entire email exhange for any particular campaign. </li>
 </ul>